ItaloCarvalho37/inventory-expiry-management-system/README.md

 The project follows a simple architecture:

 Google Sheets
 ↓
 Google Apps Script
 ↓
 Data processing and classification
 ↓
 Web Dashboard
 ↓
 Mobile application (in development)

-## 🚧 Development Status

-- ✅ Inventory monitoring
-- ✅ Expiration date processing
-- ✅ Automatic classification
-- ✅ Reports
-- ✅ Web dashboard
-- 🚧 Mobile notifications

 This project is part of my learning journey in Computer Science and software development.